cedmandocdoc/agos/README.md

 Run each values to a Stream then merge to the output.

 - Arguments:
-  - `fn` type function that returns stream.
-Runs and start the return stream whenever receives a value.
+  - `fn`: function that returns stream.
 - Return: Stream

 ---